Learning to Encode and Classify Test Executions: Approach

-Each trace can be considered to have two parts: 1. a sequence of method invocations and 2. the final global state.
-The first part of the trace comprises multiple lines, each line being a tuple (\callerName, \calleeName, \rVal, \argVals) that represents a single method invocation within the sequence having: \begin{itemize} \item The names of the caller (parent) \callerName and called \calleeName functions. \item Return values \rVal of the call, if any. \item Arguments passed \argVals, if any. \end{itemize} The order of method invocations in the sequence is the order in which they complete and return to the calling point.
+\begin{itemize} \item The names of the caller (parent) \callerName and called \calleeName functions. \item Return values \rVal of the call, if any. \item Arguments passed \argVals, if any. \end{itemize} The order of trace lines or method invocations is the order in which the methods complete and return to the calling point.
 We support all variable types including primitive types (such as \texttt{int, float, char, bool}), composite data types (such as structs, classes, arrays) defined by a user or library, and pointers for return and argument values.
 Structs and classes are associated with a sequence of values for their internal fields.
 We instrument these data structures in a depth first fashion, until all primitive types are traced.
 For pointers, we monitor the values they refer to.

-The second part of the trace represents the final global state before termination and contains the values of all global variables.
-Primitive types have a single value, encoded as a number.
-For complex types, like a class object, the variable is associated with a sequence of values, for the internal fields.